Birth defects: facts & figures

 Down Syndrome is more common in babies of older women

 The age of the mother is the only factor that has been shown to increase the risk of having a baby with Down Syndrome (trisomy 21), a genetic disorder that causes growth delays and severe intellectual disability.
 This risk increases with every year a woman ages, especially after the mother is 35 years old.
-In Hennepin and Ramsey counties, mothers over age 35 have much higher rates of babies with Down Syndrome than mothers under age 35.
+In Hennepin and Ramsey counties, mothers over age 35 have higher rates of babies with Down Syndrome than mothers under age 35.

 Gastroschisis is more common in babies of teen mothers